-3.133.15 Except as may be permitted or required by law, the confidentiality and privacy of personal information related to human rights issues, complaints and accommodation requests shall be maintained.
+3.15 Except as may be permitted or required by law, the confidentiality and privacy of personal information related to human rights issues, complaints and accommodation requests shall be maintained.

-B. Duty Bearer Responsibilities
+B. Responsibilities and Accountability

-3.16 All DDSB community members have a responsibility to treat other DDSB community members with dignity and respect and to not violate this policy.
+- 3.16 All DDSB community members have a responsibility to contribute to and support safe, welcoming, equitable, respectful, accessible and inclusive learning and working environments and to: - a) Treat other DDSB community members with dignity and respect; and - 3.162.1 to Not violate this policy-